"First class professional service"

 In addition, the Metropolitan Police and several other forces have adopted a policy of investigating company road-safety policies when an accident involving a work vehicle occurs.

 Police will investigate whether the company has carried out basic checks, such as making sure employees using their own cars for business purposes have a valid driving licence, are insured to drive on business and have an MOT certificate for their vehicle.
-In addition, they intend to investigate the reasons for a vehicle involved in an accident being on the road.
+In addition, they will investigate the reasons for a vehicle involved in an accident being on the road.

 Businesses could face prosecution if, for example, one of their drivers who was found to be at fault for an accident did not have adequate insurance cover.